Independent Legal Advice Certificate

 If you did fail to ensure she obtained such independent advice, then:

 - you might find the security against her interest or rights in the property is void, and

 - as a result, you might be unable to repossess the home or evict her.

 The Etridge case

 The lender has a duty to the wife in accordance with an English legal case.
 The case was Royal Bank of Scotland plc v Etridge (No 2), from 2001.
 The outcome of that case is why this form of certificate can be useful.
-It protects both the wife’s interests and those of the lender.
+It is also why the independent legal advice is mandatory in similar circumstances.
+It protects both the wife’s interests and those of the lender in the case of legal charges.
 You can read more about this case and how it applies here: https://en.wikipedia.org/wiki/Royal_Bank_of_Scotland_plc_v_Etridge_(No_2).

 Using our Independent Legal Advice Certificate template